akeneo/pim-community-dev/Bundle/SecurityBundle/readme.md

 $this->securityFacade->isGranted('can_do_something')
 ```

-If you'd like to bind acl resource to specific class methods, you can use bindings:
+If you'd like to bind acl resource to specific controller action, you can use bindings:

 ``` yml
 can_do_something_specific: